esmanning/al-folio-esmanning.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As of October 2021, I'm a Linguist at Google, working on Natural Language Generation for Google Assistant.
+As of October 2021, I'm a Linguist at Google in NYC.
+I work on natural language generation (NLG) for Google Assistant, with a focus on evaluation.

-I'm also, for now, still a PhD candidate in Computational Linguistics at Georgetown University, expecting to graduate in December 2021.
-[Nathan Schneider](http://people.cs.georgetown.edu/nschneid/) is my advisor, and I'm a member of [NERT](http://nert.georgetown.edu/) and [GUCL](http://gucl.georgetown.edu/).
+Before that, I got a PhD in Computational Linguistics at Georgetown University (graduated December 2021).
+[Nathan Schneider](http://people.cs.georgetown.edu/nschneid/) was my advisor, and I was a member of [NERT](http://nert.georgetown.edu/) and [GUCL](http://gucl.georgetown.edu/).

-My main research interest is evaluation of natural language generation, and I also enjoy corpus linguistics.
-Beyond research, I'm very interested in teaching, and in [communicating](https://lingcomm.org/) about linguistics and NLP to a broader audience!
+While not part of my current position, I've previously enjoyed teaching, especially when it allows me to introduce linguistics to broader audiences like high schoolers.
+Check out the Teaching page for info on courses I've taught and TAed in the past!

 ### referring to me

+My name is Emma for professional purposes, including on publications.
+I've also been trying out some more gender-neutral nicknames, particularly Ember; feel free to call me these in informal settings, especially if we're friends.

 I pronounce my name /ˈɛmə ˈmænɪŋ/.

-When referring to me with [third-person pronouns](https://kconrod.medium.com/pronouns-101-introduction-to-your-loved-ones-new-pronouns-3fef080266d0) in English, please use either they/them or he/him.
+When referring to me with [third-person pronouns](https://kconrod.medium.com/pronouns-101-introduction-to-your-loved-ones-new-pronouns-3fef080266d0) in English, please use either he/him or they/them.
 If you're talking about me in a language other than English that marks gender grammatically, any non-feminine forms are fine.